muratartan/hack_solana_workshop/README.md

 ### Contributions

 Contributions to this repository are welcome.
-If you have improvements, bug fixes, or additional projects to contribute, please follow the standard GitHub workflow for pull requests.
+If you have improvements, bug fixes, or additional projects to contribute, feel free to open an issue or submit a pull request.

 ### Acknowledgements